The Paddock Project

 Would I be able to sketch/draw in the gallery?

-Of course: educational initiatives would lie at the heart of the gallery’s programme, offering interesting and exciting opportunities for schoolchildren and the local community.
+Of course: educational initiatives would lie at the heart of the gallery’s programme, offering interesting and exciting opportunities for children and the local community.

 Would I be able to take photos?